dark-N00B/IPtv/README.md

 ```

 ## IPtv (no more updated -- refer to Third-Party IPTV)
-This is my personal fully functional IPtv list

 ### Setup
 - Paste this Playlist Link into your IPTV Player url resource area: